 Company culture

-Also, every summer the team goes out for a day out by the river for a big barbecue.
-You might not expect that for a team that’s mainly focused on ice charting.
-But make no mistake, because if you paid attention to the conditions in our previous articles, the climate here is cold and dry in winter (up to -30 degrees Celsius), but summers tend to be dry and arid with temperatures sometimes reaching 40 degrees Celsius.
-So the Atyrau team often deals with extremes and knows how to.
-Needless to say, that makes it a team to be proud of.
+The climate here is cold and dry in winter, down to -30 degrees Celsius, but summers are dry and arid with temperatures sometimes reaching 40 degrees Celsius.
+The Atyrau team often deals with extremes and knows how to handle it.
+That makes them a team to be proud of!

 Like to know how our team supports ice charting in the Caspian Sea?
 Learn more via the button below: